 Contact us SHESection@uclan.ac.uk

 Report it using our on-line Carbon Reporting Tool

 Waste minimisation and recycling are important sustainability issues aimed at maximising resource efficiency and reducing carbon emissions arising from landfill.
 UCLan has a dedicated Recycling Team which has enabled us to meet and exceed recycling rates year on year.
 Keep on Recycling!
 Please continue to separate your waste using the local recycling facilities on campus for plastic bottles, paper, card, cans and glass.
 Recycling bins are located across campus and outside all our halls of residences.

 There are numerous benefits associated with travelling more sustainably; health and well-being, financial, environmental and social benefits.
-For more information on the support given to students to encourage cycling, walking, car-sharing, rail and bus travel go to the Travel pages on the Student Portal.

 The University has been cutting carbon emissions on our estate and reducing running costs by constructing energy efficient buildings.
 All our new building and construction work reaches the standards set by BREEAM Education Excellent and full building refurbishments meet BREEAM Very Good.
 For all smaller and part building refurbishments we adopt sustainability principles.
 For example, energy efficient LED lighting and movement and day-light sensors as well as dual flush toilets and sensor taps in washrooms are now standard fittings.
 Opportunities for encouraging sustainable travel, waste segregation as well as for enhancing biodiversity are all factored into building design.